 Janet Graham - Janet Graham is a Trustee of the REIT.
 Since August 2002, Ms. Graham has been a Managing Director of IQ Alliance Incorporated, a Toronto-based real estate advisory services firm.
 Prior to joining IQ Alliance Incorporated, Ms. Graham was an independent consultant for a number of years, delivering real estate related financial advisory services to major corporate clients.
 Prior to March 1996, Ms. Graham held senior positions at a Canadian chartered bank and its affiliated investment bank for 15 years specializing in corporate finance and corporate lending to real estate and other companies.
-Ms. Graham is also a member of the Board of Directors of Crystal River Capital, Inc., a public Maryland corporation and a member of the Board of Directors of Toronto Waterfront Revitalization Corporation, a corporation without share capital.
+Ms. Graham is also a member of the Board of Directors of Crystal River Capital, Inc., a public Maryland corporation, a member of the Board of Directors of Leisureworld Senior Care Corporation, a TSX-listed public corporation and a member of the Board of Directors of Toronto Waterfront Revitalization Corporation, a corporation without share capital.
 Ms. Graham holds a Bachelor of Applied Science from Guelph University and a Master of Business Administration from York University and is a chartered accountant.

 John van Haastrecht - John van Haastrecht is a Trustee of the REIT.
 Mr. van Haastrecht is a Chartered Director and is currently the President of Vanreal Ltd., an operator and developer of commercial retail shopping centres that was founded by Mr. van Haastrecht in 2001.
 Prior to that, Mr. van Haastrecht was a trustee and the President and Chief Executive Officer of Morguard Real Estate Investment Trust, a publicly traded real estate investment trust.
-In addition to his business activities, Mr. van Haastrecht is also President of the Board of the Royal Military College Foundation.
+In addition to his business activities, Mr. van Haastrecht was also past President of the Board of the Royal Military College Foundation.
 Mr. van Haastrecht graduated from the Royal Military College with an Applied Science Degree.